Why We’ve Got Recommended Screen Time All Wrong

 We are very fortunate in this day and age to have at our fingertips most of the world’s knowledge; a life-long education is accessible to anyone who can read and access the Internet.
-We are also able to discern more clearly the events and news of our day; we have so many platforms and ways of spreading information that it is increasingly difficult to have the wool pulled over our eyes by biased media or unscrupulous politicians.
+We are also able to discern more clearly the events and news of our day; we have so many platforms and ways of spreading information that it is increasingly difficult to have the wool pulled over our eyes by biased media or unscrupulous politicians or single media outlets.

 Here’s another thought that people seem to forget: life, particularly that of a stay at home parent, is often boring and lonely.
 I am privileged beyond measure to have been with my kids every day of their lives, but I don’t need to spend every second watching them.
 Often when they are happily playing in the park I’ll message friends or scroll through Instagram.
 Because I want to.